So I got a note when I, when I got home at I landed five, I walked in the walked in the house at 530 this morning and I vowed not to go to sleep.

 If I were Obama, I'd think the country's stupid.

-Greta Van Suster, and I was watching Greta last night as we were flying home.
+Speaking of all of this and New York pig flu, Greta Van Sustran, I was watching Greta last night as we were flying home.

-She was discussing this photo op that scared all the people in Lower Manhattan.
+She was discussing this photo op that scared all the people in lower Manhattan.

-You saw the video, people leaving their buildings running away.
+You saw the video, people leaving their buildings, running away.

-And she interviewed a lot of people, person after person interviewed, describing their total abject fear.
+And she interviewed a lot of people, person after person interviewed, describing their total abject fear as a result of this little White House stunt that nobody can explain how it happened.

-These people in New York whose greatest fear is another plane hitting another building in Manhattan.
+So it made me wonder as I'm watching this, these people in New York whose greatest fear is another plane hitting another building in Manhattan voted overwhelmingly for a guy who does not in any way share that fear.

 What does it say about Obama voters and the cult that has sprung up around him?